liferay/liferay-docs/userGuide/en/chapters/16-maintaining-a-liferay-portal.markdown

 To view the log levels, go to the Control Panel, click *Server Administration* in the Server section, and then click the *Log Levels* tab.

-You will then see a paginated list of logging categories.
+A paginated list of logging categories appears.
 These categories correspond to Liferay classes that have log messages in them.
 By default, all categories are set to display messages only if there is an error that occurs in the class.
 This is why you see ERROR displayed in all of the drop down list boxes on the right side of the portlet.

 Each category is filtered by its place in the class hierarchy.
 For example, if you wanted to see logging for a specific class that is registered in Liferay, you would browse to that specific class and change its log level to something that is more descriptive, such as DEBUG.
 Once you click the *Save* button at the bottom of the list, you'll start seeing DEBUG messages from that class in your application server's log file.